frozsgy/odtu-telegram-bot/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Don't forget to change the folder and file locations accordingly!
-The permissions should be 644.
+Don't forget to change the line starting with `ExecStart` accordingly!
+The permissions of this file should be 644.

-2. Enter the following commands;
+2. On a terminal window, enter the following commands;
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable telegram.service